Metroid Dread: Nintendo DS version

 The Metroid producer, Yoshio Sakamoto, conceived Metroid Dread for the handheld Nintendo DS console.
 It came from the concept of having Samus followed by "dread" on an unfamiliar planet.
-Sakamoto wanted to expand on the stealth sequences in Fusion and combine them with traditional Metroid gameplay.
+Sakamoto wanted to expand on the stealth sequences in Metroid Fusion (2002) and combine them with traditional Metroid gameplay.
 Though he did not want Dread to be a horror game, he aimed to explore "fear-based gameplay".

 Development for DS began around 2005.
 The title Metroid Dread first appeared that year on an internal Nintendo software list of "key DS games set to be announced in the future", triggering expectation that it would appear at the E3 conference.
-There was no public announcement, but a plot summary at E3 2005 was shown to select members of the press at the event, including the IGN journalist Craig Harris.
+There was no public announcement, but a plot summary was shown to select members of the press at E3 2005, including the IGN journalist Craig Harris.
 In late 2005, rumors spread that Metroid Dread had been canceled or was in development hell.
 A release date of November 2006 was listed in the February issue of Official Nintendo Magazine.
-The March issue listed a release date for 2006, with a suggestion to look to E3 2006 for further details, but the game did not appear.
-According to an episode of IGNs Nintendo Voice podcast, Nintendo "pulled the plug at the last minute" on this version of Dread.
+The March issue listed a release date for 2006, with a suggestion to look to E3 2006 for further details, but Dread did not appear.
+According to an episode of IGNs Nintendo Voice podcast, Nintendo "pulled the plug at the last minute" on this version.

 A message reading "Experiment status report update: Metroid project 'Dread' is nearing the final stages of completion" appears in the 2007 game Metroid Prime 3: Corruption, developed by Retro Studios.
 The Corruption director, Mark Pacini, and the producer Bryan Walker denied any connection and said that it was coincidental.
 The Wired writer Chris Kohler expressed skepticism over the denial.
-ComingSoon reported that Mike Wikan, a senior designer on Corruption, posted on a fan forum that the reference a joke, and that the post was lost when the forums were closed.
+ComingSoon reported that Mike Wikan, a senior designer on Corruption, posted on a fan forum that the reference was a joke.
 In the Japanese version of Corruption, released later that year, the message instead refers to a "dread class turret".
 Fans visited Retro Studios in Texas asking for information about Dread.
 Following the Corruption launch, Nintendo released a statement denying that a 2D Metroid game was in development.

 A second attempt at developing Dread was made around 2008.
 A playable prototype was shown to Nintendo Software Technology and Nintendo of America staff at E3 2009.
-The project reportedly did not retain the Dread title at that point and had an art style similar to Metroid Fusion.
+The project reportedly did not retain the Dread title and had an art style similar to Metroid Fusion.
 The prototype did not meet Sakamoto's expectations, so development was halted.
-A major reason for this was that Sakamoto's desire for an intimidating, unsettling antagonist was difficult to achieve with the DS hardware.
+Sakamoto said his desire for an intimidating, unsettling antagonist was difficult to achieve with the DS hardware.